Yet again, Elon Musk and his company have been sued by Tesla investors over misstatements through tweets.

-In a 2018 tweet, Musk had talked about having secured a funding for a plan to make Tesla private, and then in February 2019 he had tweeted about Tesla possibly producing half a million vehicles this year alone, both of which proved to be ‘misstatements’ when Tesla remained public and also fell short of producing the estimated count.
+In a 2018 tweet, Musk had talked about having secured funding for a plan to make Tesla private, and then in February 2019, he tweeted about Tesla possibly producing half a million vehicles this year alone, both of which proved to be ‘misstatements’ when Tesla remained public and also fell short of producing the estimated count.

 According to a settlement given by the Securities and Exchange Commission (SEC) to Tesla, among other points, Musk had to get his market-related potential tweets evaluated by Tesla lawyers before posting them on the social media platform for the whole world to see and react to, especially those that could affect investor decisions.